Blood tests can:

 - help diagnose cancer and other conditions

-Your blood sample is sent to the laboratory.
-A blood doctor can look at your sample under a microscope.
+In the laboratory, a blood doctor looks at your sample under a microscope.

 They can see the different types of cells and can count the different blood cells.
-They can also test for different kinds of chemicals and proteins in the blood.
+And they can test for different kinds of chemicals and proteins in the blood.
+They will also measure your vitamin D levels.

 Preparing for your blood tests